dfki-ric/robot_remote_control/README.md

 ## Motivation

-Robots or semi-autonomous vehivles often use their own Framework, with it's own proprietary communication.
+Robots or semi-autonomous vehicles often use their own Framework, with it's own proprietary communication.
 While these are often well suited for in-system communication, they often cause trouble when those systems sould be controlled by an external connection.

-Those Connections may also have additional requirements, like low bandwidth, high latency, etc., or custom communication hardware, which does not habe an ethernet stack.
+Those Connections may also have additional requirements, like low bandwidth, high latency, etc., or custom communication hardware, which does not have an ethernet stack.
 This library defines an interface to those robots and supports externally programmed Transports that can handle the requirements above.